autogluon/autogluon/docs/tutorials/multimodal/advanced_topics/few_shot_learning.md

 ## Load Dataset
 We prepare all datasets in the format of `pd.DataFrame` as in many of our tutorials have done.
-For this tutorial, we'll use a small `shopee` dataset for demonstration.
+For this tutorial, we'll use a small `MLDoc` dataset for demonstration.
+The dataset contains 4 classes and each class has 10 samples, a.k.a 10 shots.

 ```{.python .input}
 import pandas as pd